-- 3.20 To pass the Second Year and proceed to the next Year, you must: - (a) Pass all modules and achieve 120 credits in the year at Level 5 or above; - (b) Meet any variation to the Rules of Assessment which may apply to your course. - 3.21 You may be allowed to proceed to the next Year, following an attempt at reassessment, having passed a minimum of 90 credits, provided that: - (a) You have passed all the core modules for the Year; and - (b) You have sufficient credits from the previous Year. - 3.22 You will need a minimum of 210 credits from Year One and Year Two to be allowed to proceed. - 3.23 You can only fail 30 non-core credits across your degree (see Table 3.1 above).
-If you are carrying: - (a) 15 non-core failed credits from Year One, you can only fail an additional 15 non-core credits across both Year Two and your Final Year; - (b) 30 non-core failed credits from Year One, you cannot fail any more credits.
+- 3.21 To pass Year Two and proceed to the next Year, you must: - a) Pass all modules and achieve 120 credits in the Year at Level 5 or above; - b) Meet any variations to the Rules of Assessment which may apply to your course. - 3.22 You may be allowed to proceed to the next Year, following an attempt at reassessment, having passed a minimum of 90 credits, provided that: - a) You have passed all the core modules for the Year; and - b) You have sufficient credits from the previous Year. - 3.23 You will need a minimum of 210 credits from Year One and Year Two to be allowed to proceed. - 3.24 You can only fail 30 non-core credits across your degree (see Table 3.1 above).
+If you are carrying: - a) 15 non-core failed credits from Year One, you can only fail an additional 15 non-core credits across both Year Two and your Final Year;